LisiLisenok/Chime/scheduling.md

 Be notified at certain date / time, take into account holidays, repeat notifications until a given date, apply time zone, take into account daylight saving time etc.
-There are a lot of useful features time scheduler may introduce to Vert.x stack.
+There are a lot of useful features time scheduler may introduce to the Vert.x stack.

 ## Chime.